 How To Read a Financial Statement: #2 The Income Statement

 The second most important financial statement is the income statement.
 The income statement records the expenses and revenues of a given company.
 It’s a good indicator of how much money a company is making or losing at a given point in time.

-Income statements can provide valuable clues as to how well the company is being managed.
+Income statements can provide valuable clues as to how well the company manages itself.

 Income statements start off recording the sales (or revenue) of a business, then ends with the total net income.

 The income statement starts with the sales of the company.
 This is whatever money the business makes before factoring in the costs.
 Next, we have the cost of goods sold; again, another popular term used in accounting courses.

 The cost of goods sold or COGS is the cost it takes to produce the product sold.
 By subtracting the cost of goods sold from revenue, you will get the gross profit.

 Every business will have some kind of expense.
 However, operating expenses are what a business directly spends money on for their daily operations.
 For example, companies will spend money on advertising to get people’s attention to their product or service.